← Back to blog

 Is CapCut banned in Australia?

-No, CapCut is not currently banned in Australia.
+No, CapCut is not banned in Australia.
 While Australia has taken steps to restrict TikTok on government devices, there has been no consumer-facing ban on ByteDance applications for the general public.
 CapCut remains available for download in Australia as of 2026.

 Why is CapCut banned in India?